Schlyterr/region_status/README.md

 ## Contribute

-Make a pull-request in order to contribute to the project.
+Make a pull request in order to contribute to the project.

 ## License